wordpress-mobile/swift-style-guide/README.md

 }
 ```

-Closing braces should always be placed on a new line.
-No exceptions should be done, with regards of the numer of enclosed statements.
+Closing braces should always be placed on a new line regardless of the numer of enclosed statements.

 ```
 // Correct